tellor-io/telliot-feeds/docs/usage.md

 ### Help command

-Use the help command to view subcommands, flag options, and their descriptions:
+Use the help command flag to view subcommands, flag options, and their descriptions:
 ```
 user:~/$ telliot-examples --help
 Usage: telliot-examples [OPTIONS] COMMAND [ARGS]...